SAKSHIRB18/MS-Course-Project---Olympic-Statistical-Insights-using-Machine-Learning/README.md

 # MS-Course-Project---Olympic-Statistical-Insights-using-Machine-Learning

-### This project Olympic Statistical Insights using Machine Learning is divided into two main phases:
+### This project Olympic Games Statistical Insights using Machine Learning is divided into two main phases:

 ## Phase 1: Statistical Data Analysis on the Olympics